Randy Edwini-Bonsu: Vancouver Whitecaps

 Later in 2007 he signed with the youth academy of USL First Division side Vancouver Whitecaps.
 He played for Whitecaps' development team, Vancouver Whitecaps Residency, in the USL Premier Development League, helping the team to the Conference Finals in its inaugural season, scoring nine goals in 15 games along the way.

 Following the conclusion of the 2008 PDL season, Edwini-Bonsu was called up to the senior Vancouver Whitecaps team, and made his professional debut on August 20, 2008, in a 0–0 tie with the Seattle Sounders.

 AC Oulu

-In 2011, Edwini-Bonsu played for Finnish Ykkönen side AC Oulu.
+In 2011, Edwini-Bonsu played for Finnish second tier Ykkönen side AC Oulu.
+He was named the Ykkönen Player of the Month in September 2011.

 Eintracht Braunschweig

 On November 22, 2011, it was announced that Edwini-Bonsu had signed a contract with Eintracht Braunschweig through June 2013, after impressing in two friendlies while on trial, scoring a total of four goals.
 Edwini-Bonsu made his debut in Germany on February 5, 2012, in a 2–1 defeat to Eintracht Frankfurt, he came on as a second half sub for Mathias Fetsch.

 On March 4, 2012, Edwini-Bonsu made his home debut in a league game for Eintracht Braunschweig as a sub for Damir Vrančić (32nd minute).
 This substitution set the basics for Eintracht beating Hansa Rostock 3–2: Edwini-Bonsu initiated an attack that led to Braunschweig's second goal.
 In minute 79, Edwini-Bonsu was fouled which led to the final result by a directly converted free-kick from Nico Zimmermann.

 His good performance in this match got confirmed by Eintracht Braunschweig's fans who have voted him as the "Player of the Day".
 However, subsequently Edwini-Bonsu could not establish himself as a regular at the club, and his contract was not renewed at the end of the 2012–13 season.